Bitnock/BNDownload/README.md

 The `addOperation:` method could be a good place to do any sort of analytics on downloads.
 Also note that an `ABEpisodeDownload` is being added to the queue, not an `ABEpisode` itself.
 This is to remain consistent with `NSOperationQueue`.

+###### Persistence

 BNDownloadManager provides no means of persisting the operation queue between app launches.
 This is something you should add in your subclass; it's recommended that what you persist should reflect the original object you are downloading, not just the URL that eventually gets added to the NSOperationQueue.
+Eg store a list of episode IDs, not just their associated file URLs.

 ##### BNDownload